Golden Steer's Amanda Signorelli: Dining Out is a "Full-Contact Sport" in NYC

 Amanda Signorelli is a second-generation restauranteur and the co-owner of Golden Steer: an iconic Las Vegas steakhouse that, after 68 years on the Strip, has just opened a second location at One Fifth Avenue.

 Signorelli took the reins from her father in 2019 alongside her husband and business partner, Nick McMillan.
-When the pandemic hit and the fate of the entire city seemed touch-and-go, the two bet big on social and managed to grow business.
-Digital storytelling leaned on Golden Steer’s lore, from the days when guns and spurs were accepted as payment through its Rat Pack and Hollywood eras.
+When the pandemic hit and the fate of the entire city seemed dicey, the two bet big on social to go global, resetting the scale of a business that had once accepted guns and spurs in lieu of cash.
+Digital storytelling leaned on Golden Steer’s lore, from its cowboy origins through its Rat Pack and Hollywood eras.

 New Yorkers treat dining out like a full contact sport.
 And I noticed this with the questions people were asking servers.
 There’s a willingness to go the extra mile to not only understand the food, but also the thought process and where it’s coming from.
 There’s a deep curiosity and investigative approach that seems so core to the identity of New Yorkers, and it’s unique.